Work in Australia

 Employer Sponsored visas

 enables employers to sponsor overseas skilled workers and thus address shortages on the labour market.
 TSS visa requires nomination by your Australian employer who is a Business Sponsor.
-The position offered needs to correspond to one of the occupations on the relevant list, depending on the visa stream.
+The position offered needs to correspond to one of the occupations on the Core Skills Occupation list (CSOL).
 The sponsor needs to meet criteria relating to the salary offer, terms and conditions of employment, labour market testing and genuineness of the position.
 Mandatory contribution to the Skilling Australians Fund is also required.

-Your occupation must be on the Medium and Long Term Strategic Skills List (MLTSSL) or the Regional Occupation List (ROL) and the visa can be granted for up to 4 years.
-You need to have skills to perform the role as prescribed by the ANZSCO (classification of occupations) and at least two years of full-time work experience.
-If you are from certain country and working in particular trade occupation, the skills assessment is also required.
-Unless exempt, you will need to demonstrate English proficiency (IELTS 5 in each band, or equivalent).
+You need to have skills to perform your nominated position as prescribed by the ANZSCO (classification of occupations) and at least one year of full-time work experience.
+If you are from a certain country and working in a particular, mostly trade, occupation, the skills assessment may be also required.
+Unless exempt, you will need to demonstrate vocational English level (IELTS 5 in each band, or equivalent).
+The visa can be granted for up to 4 years, depending on the nomination.

 Labour Agreement Stream